Skip to content

 Posted on by Karen Cioffi

-You have a wonderful idea for a story.
-Maybe it’s a mystery novel, a children’s middle grade story, or a picture book.
+You have an excellent idea for a story.
+Maybe it’s a mystery novel, a children’s middle-grade, or a picture book.
 Maybe it’s a young adult.
 You know what you want to say, or convey, and you start typing away.
 This is the beginning of every story.
-But, we should backtrack a moment and…
+But we should backtrack a moment and go back…

 Read more